Arkaeriit/reflet/README.md

 A RISC ISA.

 # This repository
-This repository contains a simulator for an ASRM processor (WIP), an assembler to create ASRM machine code (to do), and a Verilog implementation of an ASRM processor (to do).
+This repository contains a simulator for an ASRM processor (WIP), an assembler to create ASRM machine code (WIP), and a Verilog implementation of an ASRM processor (to do).

 # The architecture
 ASRM is a RISC ISA.
 Each instruction is coded on a single byte and composed of a 4 or 5-bit operand, followed by an optional 4-bit register.
 This ISA can be used with a processor with words of any size superior to 3 bits.